azureric/cogs121-sp16-ass1/README.md

     provide good error messages.

 ##Recognition rather than recall
--   Our team implemented a search bar on all chat room to minimize user's memory load as user can find past history using our function.
+-   Our team implemented a search bar on all chat room to minimize user's memory load as the user can find past history using our function.
 User do not need to remember past information as they can retrieve that information through the search bar.